angular-schule/website-articles/blog/2018-02-rxjs-own-log-operator/README.md

 <hr>

-When working with Angular we come into touch with [RxJS](http://reactivex.io/rxjs/) almost every day: using reactive forms, doing routing, [taming snakes](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html) or using [NgRx effects](https://github.com/ngrx/platform/blob/master/docs/effects/README.md).
+When working with Angular we come into contact with [RxJS](http://reactivex.io/rxjs/) almost every day: using reactive forms, doing routing, [taming snakes](https://blog.thoughtram.io/rxjs/2017/08/24/taming-snakes-with-reactive-streams.html) or using [NgRx effects](https://github.com/ngrx/platform/blob/master/docs/effects/README.md).
-Thinking reactively gives your head a turn and its declarative way of writing code is conceptually different from the imperative style we've been doing for years.
+Thinking reactively makes you revisit your common patterns, due to its declarative way of writing code is conceptually different from the imperative style we've been doing for years.

 > If you are new to RxJS you will find a great introduction here: